barnard supplemental essays

 Tip #1 – Start early

 Writing outstanding essays that beat the highly selective Barnard College acceptance rate requires ample time to plan, write, and revise.
-Be sure to familiarize yourself with the application deadlines and current supplement questions, especially the Why Barnard essay.
-Most importantly, make sure you have budgeted enough time to write both required and all three optional Barnard supplemental essays.
+Be sure to familiarize yourself with the application deadlines and current supplement questions.
+Most importantly, make sure you have budgeted enough time to respond to whichever Barnard supplemental essays you need to.

 Tip #2 – Show, Don’t Tell